 - It contains animation frames.
 Each frame has a duration, i.e. how many milliseconds the frame must be on screen when the animation is being played.

-- Each layer/frame intersection is called cel, and contains the image where you finally can paint.
+- Each layer/frame intersection is called a cel, and contains the image where you finally can paint.

 The timeline shows you the whole structure of the sprite as a grid.
 Rows are layers and columns are frames, each little cell of the matrix is a cel:

 You can see some extra elements like tags and linked cels.
 These elements are useful to organize several animations of the same sprite, and to re-utilize frames along the animations (or different animations).